Inside your Email Service Provider, you probably rely heavily on tags.

 Let me show you some examples.

-After you’ve decided on a tagging naming convention, you should think about what you would like to tag & write some example tags for it.
+After you’ve decided on a tagging naming convention, you should think about what you would like to tag & write a list of example tags for it.

 I, for example, like to tag the following events;